Breaking Down Emotional Walls of My Music Student

 There can be no transforming of darkness into light and of apathy into movement without emotion ~ Carl Gustav Jung(1875-1961) Swiss psychologist and psychiatrist

-Feelings must not be judged. . .they just are.
-I learned this profound and insightful lesson in a therapy session.
-Doctor Mary was in a class all her own.
-She taught me the fultility of blame and the freedom that comes with taking responsibility.
-I learned that feelings are healthy - that they are neither good or bad.
+Feelings must not be judged; they just are.
+I learned this profound and insightful lesson in a therapy session with Doctor Mary.
+She taught me the futility of blame and the freedom that comes from just "letting go."

 All the knowledge I possess everyone else can acquire, but my heart is all my own.~ Johann Wolfgang Von Goethe(1749-1832) Learn to own your own feelings.
 Don't be afraid to feel.
 If the feeling of anger comes up, thank it for visiting then give it permission to leave.
 When I have a feeling of peace, I thank it, ask it to stay awhile and come back often.
 It is not necessary to question your feelings and emotions.
 Your feelings are not you.
 They do not identify who you are.